Terms & Conditions

 2.10) CPD courses must be booked via student zone and not over the phone, via email or in person – this ensures you will have a record of your booking request.
 CPD courses must be attended during the times stated on your confirmation email, failure to attend the full course will result in non-certification.

-2.11) Students wishing to add three or less CPD courses will NOT be required to submit another enrolment form.
+2.11) Students wishing to add three or fewer CPD courses will NOT be required to submit another enrolment form.
 Consent will be accepted given verbally or in writing and confirmed when an email is sent from head office containing details of the course(s) added on with confirmation of payment.
 Payments for three CPDs or less have to be paid in full.

 2.12) The full course fee is payable at time of booking or in instalments if arranged with head office.